Cancer Vaccines

 Dr Iain Foulkes, Executive Director of Research and Innovation at Cancer Research UK

-It took a long time for mRNA to start being used in the development of treatments.
-It was discovered in 1961, but it took another 20 years for scientists to replicate it in the laboratory.
-It is also notoriously fragile, so delivery into the body was a huge challenge until 2008, when researchers discovered how to stabilise mRNA in a vaccine.
+It took a long time for mRNA to start being used for medicine.
+Scientists were only able to replicate its structure in a laboratory 20 years after first discovering it in 1961.
+Then they had to deal with the fact mRNA is notoriously fragile.
+Delivery it into the body was a huge challenge until 2008, when researchers discovered how to stabilise mRNA in a vaccine.

-Even once these biological roadblocks had been cleared, it took the pressure of a pandemic to push mRNA into the mainstream.
+Even once these biological roadblocks had been cleared, it took the pressure of a pandemic to push mRNA vaccine technology into the mainstream.
+Before then, it had only been used in clinical trials.

 Looking to the future